lkctrl/Minecraft-Useful-LookuperTools/README.md

 # Minecraft-Useful-LookuperTools

-A C# program using WindowsForm to lookup player's profile(Name/UUID/Skin/Cape)on MojangApi
+A C# program using WindowsForm to lookup player's profile(Name/UUID/Skin/Cape) on MojavgApi and server's status(java/bedrock) on mcsrvstatApi

 [![Issues][issues-shield]][issues-url]
 [![MPL License][license-shield]][license-url]

+## Using
 ### Requirement

 1. Windows